vivin-neelankavil/Jio_IPTV/README.md

 5. Open Tivimate or OTT Navigator Player and configure the IPTV playlist<br>
   a.
 Select local playlist option and choose the 'localplaylist.m3u' file from the htdocs/tsjiotv directory <br>
   b. in case your IPTV video is lagging/buffering or you don't have the required internet bandwidth to stream smoothly, then choose the default required resolution from one the playlist at htdocs/tsjiotv directory.
+  c.
+Optionally, you can configure to auto start Tivimate or OTT Navigator on Android TV boot or waking from sleep and start playing TV channels as any TV setup box would do.

 Hurrah !!
-Now Play & Enjoy with your Jio Channels.<br>
+Now Play & Enjoy streaming TV Channels.<br>

 <h2>Disclaimer</h2>
 &ensp; - This is Just For Educational Purpose <br>